Contributed Data Set Policy

 • Brief description of the dataset and its interface to be contributed

-• Name of an Initial Contact for the program, along with contact information including email address and telephone number.
+• Name of an Initial Contact for the program, along with contact information including email address.
 The Initial Contact is the person that will work with KOA to get the dataset integrated into the archive.

 • The primary target of the observations, e.g. "Hubble Deep Field" or "NGC1068"